 Simply put, it’s a great magazine with a specific purpose.
 It acts as a fantastic resource for our area (and it’s a fun way to learn more about the people who live and work here).

-It occurred to me on a whim - I would like to start a podcast for our local area.
+It occurred to me on a whim - someone should start a podcast for our local area.

 I have no idea how I will find time to do this or if I will follow through on it, but the very idea occupied my mind for a week (and my husband’s).
 Whenever this deep dive of thought happens, I’m starting to take note and listen to our intuition.
 For example, I already found a grant I could probably receive to start the podcast with no expense to myself (and I found a great Side Hustle Nation episode about local podcasting).
 My husband would run “the behind the scenes work” and I would show up at the library to interview people on a weekly or monthly basis.